 - linking flood risk management and freshwater supply investments to investments in, for example, spatial planning and nature, ensuring that redevelopments are water-resilient and climate-proof wherever possible.

-In this way, we ensure that sensible measures are taken now, while at the same time keeping sufficient options open in the future for the measures required then to protect the Netherlands from high water and to ensure a sufficient supply of freshwater.
+Thus, we are making sure that sensible measures are taken now, while at the same time keeping sufficient options open in the future for the measures required then to protect the Netherlands from high water and to ensure a sufficient supply of freshwater.

 An example is the approach to the replacement of hydraulic structures such as locks, sluices, weirs, and storm surge barriers.
-These structures are growing old, not just in terms of wear and tear but also technologically.
+These structures are deteriorating, not just in terms of wear and tear but also from a technological perspective.
 Rijkswaterstaat has now made an estimate of which structures will have to be replaced and when for the coming fifty to one hundred years.
-By linking these replacements to developments in the Delta Programme we will avoid situations such as replacing an old sluice and then having to install a pump ten years later to cope with high water.
+By linking these replacements to developments in the Delta Programme we will avoid situations such as replacing an old sluice and then having to install a pump ten years later to cope with higher water.

 Another example is the gradual and flexible expansion of the Climate-proof Water Supply in the central part of the Netherlands.
 Additional fresh water supplied from the River Lek and the Amsterdam-Rijn Canal is used to combat salinisation and drought.
 As the need to call on this water supply will increase in the future, the Delta Plan on Freshwater Supply sets out a gradual expansion of this Climate-proof Water Supply.
 The first step is an expansion from approx. 7m3 per second to approx. 15m3 per second via both Gouda (Waaijer sluice) and Bodegraven (Bodegraven sluice).
 This expansion is scheduled to be completed by 2021.